All links go directly to official Riverside, Ohio government websites.

 Criminal Records

-The criminal records system in Montgomery County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+The criminal records system in Montgomery County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
 These records are maintained by the Montgomery County Sheriff's Office, local police departments, and the courts.
-Residents can conduct background checks through the Ohio Bureau of Criminal Investigation, which provides comprehensive criminal history reports.
+Residents can conduct background checks through the Ohio Bureau of Criminal Investigation, which provides criminal history reports.
 The bureau's services are available to both individuals and employers seeking to verify the criminal backgrounds of potential hires or associates.

 Public Records Access